telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 # Capturing Traffic

 Out of the box, Fiddler Everywhere provides an automatic capturing functionality through the [system capturing options](#system-capturing) and the [preconfigured browser capturing feature](#preconfigured-browser-capturing).
-AAdditionally, upon startup, Fiddler Everywhere will capture traffic from any application [explicitly set to use Fiddler's address and port as an HTTP proxy](#explicit-capturing).
+Upon startup, Fiddler Everywhere will also capture traffic from any application [explicitly set to use Fiddler's address and port as an HTTP proxy](#explicit-capturing).

-Fiddler Everywhere acts as a local forward proxy and can capture HTTP(S), WebScoket, and GRPC traffic.
+Fiddler Everywhere is a local forward proxy that captures HTTP(S), WebScoket, and GRPC traffic.

 ## System Capturing vs. Preconfigured Browser Capturing